Bedroom to Billboard: How to Make an Affordable At-Home Recording Studio

 Monitors (Optional)

-When it comes to mixing, studio monitors are a highly valuable addition.
+Studio monitors are a highly valuable addition if you are mixing.
 Mixing exclusively on headphones can sometimes lead to imbalanced results, while monitors provide a more accurate listening environment.
-That said, they don’t need to be part of your initial setup; you can absolutely get started with headphones alone, or outsource mixing to someone else if needed (Applaudix is one such option).
-Consider monitors an upgrade to work toward, rather than a barrier to starting.
+You can get started with headphones alone or outsource mixing to someone else if needed (such as Applaudix), but consider monitors if you plan to mix your own or others' music.

 If purchasing monitors, I suggest buying two and setting them up at equal distances, angled 45 degrees toward your listening position for the best results.
 My top choice in its price range is the JBL 305P MkII, which provides excellent clarity and value.